Social Media Syndication Made Simple

 Experts say that since 2020 and COVID, these numbers have gotten way higher!

 If you really want the most from social media, don’t use these platforms as a megaphone.
-Use them with the intent to find ways of engaging with people who come to your pages.
+Use them with the intent to find ways of engaging with online users, who come to your pages.
 It’s all about engagement.

 Paid social media advertising refers to the practice of paying for ads on social networks.
-This can be done through a variety of methods, including:
+Online advertising can be done through a variety of methods, including:

-Cost-per-action (CPA) – where advertisers are charged based on how many people take an action after clicking on their ad; and
+- Cost-per-action (CPA) – where advertisers are charged based on how many people take an action after clicking on their ad and become potential customer

 The most common type of paid social media advertising is PPC.
-It’s also one of the least effective forms of advertising because it only pays when someone actually clicks on your ad.
+It’s also one of the least effective forms of advertising because it only pays when someone actually clicks on your ad, but is a good way to announce yourself to high-converting customers.
 The problem with this model is that you are paying for a user to look at your ad, but they might not take any further action.

 The best part about this type of advertising is that it doesn’t cost anything for the advertiser.
 The only thing they need to do is make sure that they have enough people visiting their websites so that when they click on the ad, they actually buy something.